Sage222/SageDrive/README.md

 SageDrive is a self-hosted, browser-based file manager that gives you unified access to your SMB/NAS shares and Google Drive from a single clean interface.

+It also allows you to create a SMB share for your Google Drive essentially forming a SMB proxy of Google Drive for consumption of other devices.

 ---

 ## Features